 It is imperative to invest in culturally responsive, client-centered homeless assistance systems, so that people who slip into homelessness can be quickly identified, moved into homes, and engaged in Housing First programs with supportive services if needed.
-In order to begin addressing the longstanding racial inequities in housing, it is also vital to target resources to historically marginalized communities and organizations embedded in those communities.
+All In seeks to prevent homelessness systematically and combat the system racism that has created racial and ethnic disparities in homelessness.
+To begin addressing the longstanding racial inequities in housing, it is also vital to target resources to historically marginalized communities and organizations embedded in those communities.
 Targeting resources to those with the greatest need would increase the impact of investments and help build up communities that have faced generations of disinvestment.